SAP-samples/cloud-extension-ecc-business-process/mission/create-API/bupa/README.md

 *&----------------------------------------------------------------------------------------------*
 *  & Object         : ZCL_ZAPI_BUSINESS_P_DPC_EXT=========A_BUSINESSPART01_GET_ENTITY
 *  &--------------------------------------------------------------------------------------------*
-*  & Purpose        : Retreive Business lv_partner ls_address from ECC for a specific Business lv_partner
+*  & Purpose        : Retreive Business Partner and Address from ECC for a specific Business Partner
 *                     ID which will be requested from Cloud Application Programming.
 Not Valid
-*                     to mock ls_address of every Business lv_partner in a system.
+*                     to mock Address of every Business Partner in a system.

 *  & Author         : Syed Ejazuddin(SAP)

 *  &--------------------------------------------------------------------------------------------*
 *  & Change Log : This Method has a scope for further extension and improvement
 *  &--------------------------------------------------------------------------------------------*